 The following modules are indicative of those offered on this programme.
 This list is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.
 Most programmes will require you to study a combination of compulsory and optional modules.
 You may also have the option to take modules from other programmes so that you may customise your programme and explore other subject areas that interest you.

-Throughout their studies on a taught Masters-course, students will develop and pursue an in-depth research into a specific topic, thus their potential as appropriate for a postgraduate degree.
-Students will start shaping and preparing their research early in the year, supported by mandatory seminars in academic writing, research skills and resources, and practice as research (PaR).
-Students will meet with their Programme Convenor and the Director of Taught MA Programmes in the Autumn term before deciding late in the Autumn Term whether they will pursue Options 1 or 2 as detailed below.
-Students will present either their practice-based research or an academic conference paper in Summer Term at a Postgraduate Conference organised by the Department, and they will submit their final dissertation by 1st September.
+Throughout their studies on a taught Masters-course, students will elect to develop and pursue an academic or creative project into a specific topic related to the field of study, thus increasing their potential as appropriate for a postgraduate degree.
+They will also develop their creative voice as a theatre practitioner, their ability to contextualise and analyse their own creative practice.
+Students will start shaping and preparing their project ideas supported by mandatory seminars in academic writing, research skills and resources, and practice as research (PaR).
+Students will present their work in progress in Summer Term at a Postgraduate Work in Progress Conference organised by the Department, and they will submit their final dissertation by 31st August.

 Assessment is through a variety of written work and verbal presentations.
 This includes academic essays, in-class presentations, contributions to workshops etc.